My Photography Manifesto

 -

 To reveal something that was previously unknown or hidden from view.
 This is an artistic approach, and one that I’ve yet to master.
-But I try on.

 -